Gorilla-Mode/NRL-Obstacle-Reporting/README.md

 ### 4. Open the application

-1. Navigate to docker desktop application
+1. Navigate to docker desktop
 2. Open nrl-obstacle-reporting container
 3. Click on container `web-1`, port: `8080:8080` to open the application